 To illuminate possible ways forward, Petersen and his team began a series of conversations with executives, managers and line employees.
 Many of those interviewed talked about "The Job" and "Job One," terms for the most urgent priority.
 When a plant manager was asked what Ford's No. 1 job was, he replied it was getting cars out of the factory.
-This answer was echoed repeatedly in one form or another throughout Ford's headquar-
+This answer was echoed repeatedly in one form or another throughout Ford's headquarters.
+However, when Ford COO Harold Poling was asked the same question, he exuberantly replied, "Quality is job one."